A Space-Time Transformer for Precipitation Nowcasting: Abstract

 \section{Abstract}

-Meteorological agencies around the world rely on real-time flood guidance to issue live-saving advisories and warnings.
-For decades traditional numerical weather prediction (NWP) models have been state-of-the-art for precipitation forecasting.
-However, physically-parameterized models suffer from a few core limitations: first, solving PDEs to resolve atmospheric dynamics is computationally demanding, and second, these methods degrade in performance at nowcasting timescales (i.e., 0-4 hour lead-times).
-Motivated by these shortcomings, recent work proposes AI-weather prediction (AI-WP) alternatives that learn to emulate analysis data with neural networks.
-While these data-driven approaches have enjoyed enormous success across diverse spatial and temporal resolutions, applications of video-understanding architectures for weather forecasting remain underexplored.
-To address these gaps, we propose \textbf{SaTformer}: a video transformer built on full space-time attention that skillfully forecasts extreme precipitation from satellite radiances.
-Along with our novel architecture, we introduce techniques to tame long-tailed precipitation datasets.
-Namely, we reformulate precipitation regression into a classification problem, and employ a class-weighted loss to address label imbalances.
-Our model scored \textbf{first place} on the NeurIPS Weather4Cast 2025 ``Cumulative Rainfall'' challenge.
-Code and model weights are available: \texttt{\href{github.com/leharris3/w4c-25}{github.com/leharris3/satformer}}
+Until recently, numerical weather prediction (NWP) models have stood rivalless in operational forecasting despite a few limitations.
+Namely, physically-based models are computationally demanding and struggle at short lead times, reducing their utility for nowcasting.
+Motivated by these shortcomings, recent work proposes AI-weather prediction (AI-WP) alternatives that emulate analysis data with neural networks.
+While these data-driven approaches have achieved high skill for medium-range forecasting–applications of AI-WP to precipitation and to nowcasting are less explored.
+To these ends, this paper discusses \textit{SaTformer}: a video transformer adapted for precipitation nowcasting.
+To ameliorate some problems related to what is essentially a fat-tailed regression task, we find it prudent to formulate nowcasting as a classification problem and employ a frequency-weighted loss.
+This straightforward approach scored first on the NeurIPS Weather4Cast 2025 ``Cumulative Rainfall'' challenge.
+Code and model weights are available: \texttt{\href{github.com/leharris3/w4c-25}{github.com/leharris3/satformer}}.